 Selborne also suggested that farmers offer a token of goodwill by voluntarily planting more potatoes and wheat, which some of Devon's farmers did by abandoning their normal crop rotations.
-This was only a temporary solution as the land soon became weedy and infertile and instead of improving the productivity of the county, the move resulted in financial losses and a drop in agricultural production.
+This was only a temporary solution as the land soon became

-Jonathan Brown, "Agricultural Policy and the National Farmers' Union, 1908-1939," in Agriculture and Politics in England, 1815-1939 ed.
+26 Jonathan Brown, "Agricultural Policy and the National Farmers' Union, 1908-1939," in Agriculture and Politics in England, 1815-1939 ed.
 R.J.
 Wordie (New York: St. Martin's Press, 2000), p.
+182.

-182. Dewey, British Agriculture in the First World War, pp. 24-27.
+27 Dewey, British Agriculture in the First World War, pp. 24-27.
 Milner Committee Report on Home Production of Food, 28 December 1915, National Archive, MAF 42/9/3.

-&lt;sup>28 Lord Selborne was unhappy with the results of the Milner Committee and felt that the Asquith government was too preoccupied with issues in Ireland, as well as with labour and munitions shortages to give adequate attention to agriculture.
+28 Lord Selborne was unhappy with the results of the Milner Committee and felt that the Asquith government was too preoccupied with issues in Ireland, as well as with labour and munitions shortages to give adequate attention to agriculture.
 Dewey, British Agriculture in the First World War, pp. 26-28.